March 19, 2018

 - Report it to the Federal Trade Commission.
 Use the “FTC Complaint Assistant” on FTC.gov.
 Add "IRS Telephone Scam" to the comments of your report.

 If you think you might actually have an IRS problem, call the IRS at 1-800-829-1040, or call 1-844-545-5640 for an appointment to visit an IRS office.
-If you have a problem with your taxes or with debt, contact us at Vermont Law Help.
+If you have a problem with your taxes or with debt, contact us.
+Fill out our form and we will call you back.
+Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.
+You can also call us at 1-800-889-2047.